-Pinterest’s powerful sales-driving abilities, audience composition, plus impressive fringe benefits like SEO boosting and a longer content lifespan, make it a worthwhile marketing tool.
+Pinterest’s powerful sales-driving abilities and audience composition, plus impressive fringe benefits like SEO boosting and longer content lifespans, make it a worthwhile marketing tool.

 If we’ve convinced you that Pinterest marketing is right for your business, keep reading to learn about latest Pinterest algorithm and our Pinterest marketing strategy tips for 2020.

 No social media strategy can be built without a thorough understanding of any algorithms at play.
 The same way adapting to the newest Facebook algorithm is crucial to succeeding on Facebook, it’s best to understand the Pinterest algorithm before building a marketing strategy.

 With over 175 billion items pinned onto 3 billion pinboards, Pinterest uses its algorithm(s) to determine what content to show to its users.

 First, let’s talk about exactly where the algorithm comes into play.
 There are three locations where the Pinterest algorithm plays a significant role.

 Also referred to as the “Pinterest Smart Feed,” this is the feed of Pins a user sees when they first log into their account.

 Many Pinterest users come to the platform to discover, sometimes with vague or no specific intent.
 With this in mind, Pinterest creates a relevant mix of Pins designed to capture attention and encourage engagement.

 The home feed pulls content from accounts and boards followed by the user, targeted ads, and individual Pins the platform believes users will find appealing.